18F/domain-scan/README.md

 ### Output

-Full scan data about each domain is saved in the `cache/` directory, named after each scan and each domain, in JSON.
+* **Cached full scan data** about each domain is saved in the `cache/` directory, named after each scan and each domain, in JSON.

-* Example: `cache/inspect/whitehouse.gov.json`
+Example: `cache/inspect/whitehouse.gov.json`

-Highlights from the scan data about all domains are saved in the output directory (which defaults to `./results/`) in CSV form, named after each scan.
+* **Formal output data** in CSV form about all domains are saved in the output directory (which defaults to `./results/`) in CSV form, named after each scan.

-* Example: `results/inspect.csv`
+Example: `results/inspect.csv`

 You can override the output directory by specifying `--output`.

 It's possible for scans to save multiple CSV rows per-domain.
 For example, the `tls` scan may have a row with details for each detected TLS "endpoint".

+* **Scan metadata** with the start time, end time, and scan command will be placed in the output directory as `meta.json`.

+Example: `results/meta.json`

 ### Using with Docker